melonlay/prompt-reader/README.md

 ## English

 ### Introduction
 Prompt Reader is a tool for managing and editing image prompts.
 It helps users view images, edit related prompts, and provides a temporary storage feature for reusing common prompts.
+It also integrates with Gemini AI to assist in generating better prompts.

 ![Main Interface](img/en.jpg)